-In accordance with the Securities Markets Act, the valid remuneration policy for governing bodies ("remuneration policy") that is included in the general meeting documents must be available to the public on the company's website.
-The annual remuneration report for governing bodies ("remuneration report") must be available to the public for at least ten years.
+In accordance with the Securities Markets Act, the valid remuneration policy for governing bodies ('remuneration policy') that is included in the general meeting documents must be available to the public on the company's website.
+The annual remuneration report for governing bodies ('remuneration report') must be available to the public for at least ten years.

-- >> Corporate Governance Reporting, Section B - Other Information to Be Provided on Companies' Website and Remuneration Reporting - >> Remuneration Reporting
+Corporate Governance Reporting, Section B - Other Information to Be Provided on the Company's Website